jmejia8/Metaheuristics.jl/docs/src/tutorials/simple-tutorial.md

 ## Get the Results

-Once `optimize` stopped, then we can get the approximate solutions.
+Once `optimize` stops, we can get the approximate solutions.

 Approximated minimum: